Nilkantha (mountain)

 Nilkantha (or Neelakant, Neelkanth, Nilkanth, Nilkanta) is a major peak of the Garhwal division of the Himalayas, in the Uttarakhand region of the Indian state of Uttarakhand.
 Although substantially lower than the highest peaks of the region, it towers dramatically over the valley of the Alaknanda River and rises 3474 m above the Hindu pilgrimage site of Badrinath, only 9 km to the east.
-Frank Smythe described the peak as "second only to Siniolchu in Himalayan beauty."
+The so called "Queen of the Garhwal" was described by Frank Smythe as "second only to Siniolchu in Himalayan beauty."

 The Satopanth Glacier lies on the northwest side of Nilkantha, below a 2500 m face of the peak.
 The Panpatia Glacier lies to the southwest, and feeds the Khirao Ganga, a stream running under the south side of the peak.
 Further away, to the west of the peak, lies the well-known Gangotri Glacier and its associated peaks.
 Across the Alaknanda valley lie the Kamet and Nanda Devi groups.